Gluten Free Apple Muffins

 Find more gluten free recipes here ❤

-Why do we need scales?
+Why are the ingredients in this recipe measured by weight?
 Because cup measurements are really inaccurate, and the “standard” cup size varies in different countries.
-For baking (gluten free baking especially!), getting ingredient measurements accurate is crucial to success.
+For baking (gluten free baking especially!), accurate ingredient measurements are crucial to success.
 I want you to have success with these recipes, and for us to be able to troubleshoot if you have any problems.
 Knowing that the ingredient amounts you used are correct is vital to that.
-You can buy a set of inexpensive kitchen scales online, or in most homewares stores and even grocery stores.
+You can buy a set of inexpensive kitchen scales online, or in most homewares stores and even some grocery stores.

 Gluten Free Apple Muffins